 - Transform out-of-season tomatoes into something worthy of a BLT.

 - Elevate your Caprese salad (or Caprese Pasta Salad).

 - Enjoy a roasted tomatoes breakfast in an Egg White Frittata, on avocado toast, or mixed into a Healthy Breakfast Casserole.

-- Serve them atop grilled fish, like Grilled Swordfish or Grilled Cod.
+- Serve them atop fish, like Grilled Swordfish, Grilled Cod, or Pesto Salmon.

 - Doctor up simple Grilled Chicken Breast.